6 Reasons You Should Study in the U.S.

 Additionally, this flexibility is possible because U.S. universities offer a wider variety of degrees of study compared to institutions abroad.
 While this may cause “analysis paralysis” in some, it opens the world to new and improved career opportunities for others.

-2. Improved Career Opportunities
+2. Improved career opportunities

 Studying—and graduating—in the U.S. can pave the way to numerous career opportunities.
 Not only is the U.S. home to leading organizations in most industries, but many U.S. college programs are also built with future career opportunities in mind.
 For example, most college degrees include internship and co-op opportunities, where you can gain hands-on experience that adds impressive lines to your resumé.
 It also offers great opportunities for networking with professionals in your career field, which might otherwise be very challenging for international students.

 As such, it’s important to find a university that’s willing to invest in your future success and offers the opportunities to do so.
 For example, Northeastern University is ranked #1 in the U.S. for co-ops and internship offerings.
-These offerings combine international students’ unique knowledge and experience from their home countries with the hands-on experience at an American university, which produces professionals with the skills needed to be more appealing job applicants.
+These offerings combine international students’ unique knowledge and experience from their home countries with hands-on experience at an American university, which produces professionals with the skills needed to be more appealing job applicants.

-3. Increased Fluency in English
+3. Increased fluency in English

 Nearly 1.5 billion people globally speak English, and it’s considered the most widely accepted language in business across most cultures.
 Increasing your fluency in English can be incredibly valuable, especially when it comes to advancing your career internationally.